-Buddhism is an atheist religion that does not rely on or need gods.
-Nor are gods the cause of the samsaric system that is responsible for the cosmos.
-Nonetheless, Buddhist texts often talk of gods, although they are not the same kind of eternal being that Westerners expect.
-For this reason, many call Buddhism "atheistic".
-There are no easy words to describe the temporal nature of the supreme beings that inhabit Buddhist stories without using saying "gods", however, it is certainly untrue to say that Buddhism is formally theistic, therefore, it is best described as atheistic.
+Buddhism is an atheist religion because in the creation narrative of Buddhism, the samsaric cycle that is responsible for the cosmos was not created by god(s), nor is it ran by gods.
+Everything is subservient to this without-gods (a-theos - atheist) system.
+Nearly all classical Buddhist scholars assert that Buddhism is atheistic1,2,3,4,5,6,7,8,9,10,11,12.
+Nonetheless, Buddhist texts often talk of gods (just as the Old Testament does) although they are not the same kind of eternal being that Westerners would expect - the cause of this is that there are no easy words to describe the nature of some of the powerful beings that inhabit Buddhist stories without using the word "gods".
+Despite the appearance of such beings, however, it is certainly untrue to say that Buddhism is formally theistic, therefore, it is best described as atheistic.

-"Buddhism" by Christmas Humphreys (1954): Humphreys was President of the Buddhist Society, London, from its foundation in 1924 until its Silver Jubilee in 1954.
-On page 79 under title "No God, No Soul" he writes "As between the theist and atheist positions, Buddhism is atheist".
+Christmas Humphreys was President of the Buddhist Society, London, from its foundation in 1924 until its Silver Jubilee in 1954.
+In his book Buddhism13 he writes "as between the theist and atheist positions, Buddhism is atheist"1.

-In a prominent book by one of the founders of academic religious studies, "The Varieties of Religious Experience" by William James (1902) [Book Review], James says "there are systems of thought which the world usually calls religious, and yet which do not positively assume a God.
+In a prominent book by one of the founders of academic religious studies, "The Varieties of Religious Experience" by William James (1902)14, James says "there are systems of thought which the world usually calls religious, and yet which do not positively assume a God.
 Buddhism is in this case.
-Popularly, of course, the Buddha himself stands in place of a God; but in strictness the Buddhistic system is atheistic"1.
+Popularly, of course, the Buddha himself stands in place of a God; but in strictness the Buddhistic system is atheistic"2.

-"The Phenomenon Of Religion: A Thematic Approach" by Moojan Momen (1999) [Book Review]: The worship of deities has continued in many forms of Buddhism despite Western scholars thinking that, because of their texts, Buddhism was atheistic2.
-Note that Momen is a Baha'i who therefore believes in a certain unity of all religions under a single god, therefore he comes from a slightly biased position.
+In "The Phenomenon Of Religion: A Thematic Approach" by Moojan Momen (1999)21 the worship of deities is said to have continued in many forms of Buddhism despite Western scholars thinking that, because of their texts, Buddhism was atheist22.
+Note that Momen is a Bahá'í who therefore believes in a certain unity of all religions under a single god, therefore he comes from a slightly biased position.